-The NHS App integration shows the PKB user interface inside the NHS App.
-This gives the NHS App user full PKB functionality which is much deeper than the standard NHS App functionality limited to the GP.
-This includes
+The NHS App integration displays the PKB user interface inside the NHS App.
+This gives the NHS App user full PKB functionality which is much deeper than the standard NHS App functionality limited to just the GP.
+This can include:

-GP transactions for appointment booking and prescription renewal for EMIS-using GPs
+GP transactions for appointment booking for EMIS-using GPs

-online consultations with free text and structured questionnaire secure messaging
+online consultations with free text and structured questionnaires

 device integration including over 100 wearables for tracking activity, blood pressure, weight and glucose

 shared care planning

 This uses the NHS App's "NHS front door" policy to show data from primary, secondary, tertiary, community, mental health and social care.
 The patient also receives data from across the UK from other customers treating the patient allowing complete borderless care.

 The PKB user interface appears in the language of the smartphone and PKB supports over 20 languages already.
 The NHS App works outside the UK so supports travel and emergency care.

 Setting up PKB in the NHS App for your patients

 PKB only appears for a patient in the NHS App if the patient's GP's ODS code has been configured to show PKB.